 This trial will give you access to the Publisher Extra package completely free for 7 days.
 So please free your calendar so you can take full advantage of this offer.

 I have already included in this review two short videos that show you what Newspapers.com is all about.
 From these videos, you have seen how to use the site and how to search for your ancestors.

 Besides these videos, there are other ways that you can get help and support.

 You just need to select ‘Help‘ from the menu at the base of the site.
 This will then open up the Help Center, where the following is provided:

-- Get Started – The above video where you are shown how to use the site.
+- Get Started – The above video is where you are shown how to use the site.

 - Account and payment – Get assistance about your account and billing problems that you may experience.

-- Something’s not working – Anything other problems that you maybe experience, such as logging, search failures and so on.
+- Something’s not working – Any other problems that you may experience, such as logging, search failures, and so on.

 There are of course other methods of support that are available to you.
-Newspapers.com also maintain a blog where you can get useful advice and tips on how to search for your ancestors.
+Newspapers.com also maintains a blog where you can get useful advice and tips on how to search for your ancestors.